Every Monday (around noon) I publish a list of upcoming Seattle community events.

 - #SeattleWorldBeat events are world music and dance shows, typically with a strong rhythmic focus.

-- #Design, #Tech, and #Business are the foundations of my career as a content strategist and digital publisher.
+- #Design, #Tech, and #ContentStrategy are the foundations of my career as a UX content strategist.

 - #Journalism, #Publishing, and #Media are my original academic training and early career and remain a strong interest.

 - #WordPress is an open-source software community in which I nurture various techie, geeky, creative, and social needs.

 - #Friends of mine do all kinds of interesting stuff.

 - #Community is what this list is all about.